tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-ghostnet.md

 1. Spare computer or existing computer with Linux installed.
 We recommend Ubuntu Linux.
    > You must have an SSD drive or better & at least 8GB RAM
-2. Ledger Nano S hardware wallet with Tezos Wallet & Baker apps installed.
+2. Ledger Nano S Plus or Ledger Nano X hardware wallet with Tezos Wallet & Baker apps installed.

    > It's necessary to use Ledger Live to install the Tezos Wallet & Baking applications; to install the latter you must enable developer mode in Ledger Live settings